hkuhn42/bottery/README.md

 Bottery borrows some of its concepts from the apache wicket web framework.

+## Motivation

+I looked into chatbots and ai for quite some time (among other reasons for some ideas i had for openhab see sylvani) and i realized that whatever api or framework i used,  i always ended up writing the evaluation business logic (turn my hue on and off) again.
+So i started to create an abstraction layer.

 ## History
 The original implementation was part of an effort to bring voice and text assistants to openhab and eclipse smarthome.
 Some of the concepts for voice made it into the eclipse smarthome core and the rest eventually evolved into this framework.

 ## Name
 The name is a combination of the words bot, battery and potter, make of it what you want :)